Speaking of HealthAromatherapy use and safety: What to know about essential oils during pregnancyMarch 01, 2024

 Medicines play an important role in treating many conditions and diseases.
-But when those medicines are no longer are needed, it is important to dispose of them properly to reduce risk from accidental exposure or intentional misuse.
+But when those medicines are no longer are needed, it's important to dispose of them properly to reduce risk from accidental exposure or intentional misuse.

 Accidental exposure to medicine in the home is a major source of unintentional poisonings.
-According to the American Association of Poison Control Centers, in the U.S. in 2007, there were 255,732 cases of improper medicine use.
-Approximately 9 percent of those cases — about 23,783 — involved accidental exposure to another person’s medicine.
-Approximately 5,000 of these accidental exposure cases involved children 6 years and younger.
+There were 294,317 cases of improper medicine use in 2019, according to the American Association of Poison Control Centers.
+Approximately 9% of those cases — about 26,317 — involved accidental exposure to another person's medicine.
+Approximately 3,846 of these accidental exposure cases involved children 5 and younger.

-In 2016, the American Association of Poison Control Centers managed 2.7 million cases via telephone — about 2.2 million of which were about people coming into contact with potentially dangerous substances.
-Fifty-six percent of human exposure cases managed by the Poison Control Centers involved drugs and medications.
+The American Association of Poison Control Centers managed 2.6 million cases by telephone in 2019 — about 2.1 million of which were about people coming into contact with potentially dangerous substances.
+Of human exposure cases managed by poison control centers, 49% involved pharmaceuticals.

-Keeping medicines after they are no longer needed creates an unnecessary health risk in the home, especially if there are children present.
+Keeping medicines after they are no longer needed creates an unnecessary health risk in the home, especially if children are present.
 Even child-resistant containers cannot completely prevent a child from ingesting medicines that belong to someone else.

-A small number of medicines may be especially harmful and, in some cases, fatal with just one dose if they are used by someone other than the person for whom the medicine was prescribed.
+A small number of medicines may be especially harmful, and in some cases fatal, with just one dose if used by someone other than the person for whom the medicine was prescribed.

-To prevent accidental exposure to, including ingestion of, these potentially dangerous medicines by children and others, it is recommended that medicines be locked up and disposed of quickly.
+To prevent accidental exposure or ingestion of these potentially dangerous medicines by children and others, the Food and Drug Administration (FDA) recommends that people lock up medications and quickly dispose of extra doses.

 Consider these options and special instructions when disposing of expired, unwanted or unused medicines:

-Disposal with authorized collectors — Local law enforcement agencies have take-back programs in your community.
-Many county agencies and police departments also have permanent drug drop boxes that are available during normal business hours.
+The best disposal option is using a local medication take-back program operated by local law enforcement agencies.
+Many county agencies and police departments offer take-back events or have permanent drug drop boxes that are available during normal business hours.
 You also can contact your local waste management authority to learn about medication disposal options and guidelines for your area.
-Only if you have no other options, dispose of medications in the trash.
-Do not flush or burn unused medications.
-When there is a high risk of accidental poisoning, overdose or diversion, it is better to dispose of unused medications than to keep them.

 - Mix medicines with an unpalatable substance, such as dirt, kitty litter or used coffee grounds.